sourceinstitute/peerlearningguide/_includes/index.md

 # Mentor Impact workshops

-Mentor Impact was originally designed as a 3-hour workshop.
-Use it to inject some of the best mentorship thinking into your community.
-The workshop discovers and share the best practices among your mentor network as well -- distributing the best of works in your environment to everyone else.
+Mentor Impact was originally designed as  workshop, so mentors can exchange ideas, reflect and discuss.
+It's a great way to inject some of the world's best mentorship thinking into your community, but also reveal the best mentoring approaches that work in your industry and culture.
+Mentor Impact workshops are designed to allow you and your mentors to deliver future workshops yourselves.

-Workshops start at 2,000 EUR, covering 40 mentors.
-[Get in touch](mailto:smile@saintsal.com) if you'd like to discuss.
+Workshops start at 3,000 EUR, covering 40 mentors.
+[Please get in touch](mailto:salim@source.institute) if you'd like to discuss.

 ---